kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

-# Learning Strategies - While Learning (Monitoring)
+# Strategies for Learning

 *Estimated Time: 2 hours*

 ---

-In sections 4.3 - 4.5 we will discuss some strategies, tools, and techniques that can help you improve your learning through all 3 stages of self-directed learning.
-In this section we will focus on:

-**Monitoring (While Learning)**
+In this section we will focus on strategies for learning including:

 - Note Taking
 - Learning Diary